zenvia/zenvia-openapi-spec/spec/tags/telegram.md

 When you receive a message from a contact from Telegram channel:

-* Recipient: the Telegram Bot username enabled on Zenvia platform://app.zenvia.com/home/credentials/telegram/list)
+* Recipient: the Telegram bot username enabled on Zenvia platform://app.zenvia.com/home/credentials/telegram/list)
 * Sender: the conversation id (not the phone number)

 When you send a message to a contact, the sender and recipient are inverted:

 * Recipient: the conversation id (not the phone number)
-* Sender: the Telegram Bot username enabled on Zenvia platform://app.zenvia.com/home/credentials/telegram/list)
+* Sender: the Telegram bot username enabled on Zenvia platform://app.zenvia.com/home/credentials/telegram/list)

 The sender goes in the attribute `from` and the receiver goes in the attribute `to` of message object.